btian/kaggle/petals_to_the_metal.md

 Score increased to 0.95791.

 Finally, I used a 512x512 images instead of 224x224, and used a larger model, EfficientNetB6 to get my final score of 0.96892.
+Good for 29th position on the leaderboard.